The depreciation rate of a mobile phone based on the Commissioner’s effective life estimate of 3 years is

 As is the case with depreciating assets more generally, deductions for costs associated with a mobile phone (including depreciation) are allowable to the extent that the phone was used in earning assessable income.
 Where there is a part business usage an apportionment of the tax claim would be required.

-For tablets and laptops – see Depreciation of Computers
+For tablets and laptops and computers see here.

 Other depreciation claim choices